A history of LGBTQ+ representation in film

 1961: ‘Victim’ criticizes British homophobia

-“Victim” opens in 1960s London, where a man’s death leads the film’s gay main character (played by prominent actor Dirk Bogarde) to discover a blackmail scheme against several gay men.
+“Victim” opens in 1960s London, where a man’s death leads the film’s gay main character (Dirk Bogarde) to discover a blackmail scheme against several gay men.
 Homosexual relations between consenting adults were illegal in England and Wales until 1967, making the film a radical cry against British homophobia.

 The Mirisch Corporation